sagesteppe/cortez/README.md

 ## Contributing

 As mentioned, I use this data set for testing our cartographic approaches.
-If you are a marine biologist, into data viz, or mariner and think you have some insight - but are hesitant about this whole Github thing - shoot me an email and we'll try and figure out how to incorporate your insight.
+If you are a marine biologist, into data viz, or mariner and think you have some insight - but are hesitant about this whole Github thing - shoot me an email and we'll try and figure out how to incorporate your perspectives.

 ## Works Cited